 At Acadiana Addiction Center, we know how difficult it is to accept that you have a marijuana addiction.
 You may believe pot isn’t addictive and fear that others will judge you.
 You may blame yourself for any additional problems that have developed.
 Regardless of what you feel about your current problems, our marijuana addiction treatment center can help you see your conditions for what they truly are – problems strongly influenced by life events and negative environmental factors you’ve experienced.

 Often, individuals who develop substance abuse problems as an effort to cope with negative life conditions they do not have more adaptive coping mechanisms to overcome.
-As opposed to viewing marijuana abuse as an indicator that you are a flawed person, we view it as an effort to cope when all else has failed.
+As opposed to viewing marijuana addiction as an indicator that you are a flawed person, we view it as an effort to cope when all else has failed.

 Our treatment approach is based upon a history of training, keeping up-to-date with current research, and using strongly supported methods.
 We believe in the resources and strengths that reside within each person who comes to us for help and can help you to stop living a life dictated by addiction.